debanjandhara/rough_notes/MongoDB Full.md

 * For small data changes, prefer **embedded documents** (no transaction needed).
 * Always **index** fields used inside transactions.
 * Transactions **can span multiple collections** but **not multiple databases** in older MongoDB versions (<4.2).

 ---

-Would you like me to continue next with
-🟩 **9.
-Replication & High Availability**
-(in the same structured, professional certification-ready way)?

-Excellent 👏 — this section, **🟩 9.
-Security & Authentication**, is absolutely essential for **production-level MongoDB** systems and for certification exams.
-It ensures you understand how to **protect data**, **manage users**, and **safeguard network access** — the kind of questions often asked in **MongoDB Developer or DBA exams**.

-Let’s go step by step 🔐

----